aws-samples/codecatalyst-devicefarm-integration/README.md

 5. Copy the contents of wdio-sample/workflow.yaml from this repo to the bottom of the file
 6. Commit and push the todo-app code to CodeCatalyst
 7. In Amazon CodeCatalyst open the CI/CD > Workflows UI in your project
-8. You will see 3 new action boxes at the end of the visual workflow screen
+8. You will see 3 new action boxes at the end of the visual workflow screen (if your using the Pytest sample you will see 4 new boxes)
     1. One that creates a devicefarm project
     2. One that runs the tests
     3. One that gets the DeviceFarm test artifacts